n1n4-303/n1n4-303.github.io/posts/comb-filter.md

 <br />Linear time-invariant means:
 <br />
 - linear: the output is linearly related to the input.
-- time invariant - it doesn't matter when an input was applied, its behavior will be the same
+- time invariant: it doesn't matter when an input was applied, its behavior will be the same

 <br />LTI filters are characterized by their impulse response, so any LTI filter can be implemented by convolving the input signal with the filter impulse response.
 We'll take a look at our patches impulse responses soon.
 <br />We have two basic types of comb filter: feedforward and feedback, referring to the direction in which signals are delayed before they are added to the input.